White Rock (album)

 In 1999, Wakeman released a sequel soundtrack, White Rock II.

 Recording

 Wakeman had forgotten about a track he had been asked to compose, titled "After the Ball".
-Instead of confessing to the producers that he had forgot to write something, he said he had a composition ready and proceeded to play a completely improvised track.
+Instead of confessing to the producers that he forgot to write something, he said he had a composition ready and proceeded to play a completely improvised track.
 The first take was a success, without the need to record a second take.
 "After the Ball" has become part of Wakeman's repertoire, featured on several future albums and videos.

 "Ice Run" uses parts of "Anne of Cleves", a track from Wakeman's first album, The Six Wives of Henry VIII (1973).
 The comparison can be made by listening to "Anne of Cleves" at 00:48 and "Ice Run" at 3:29.

+Critical reception

+The Pittsburgh Press wrote that the album "is electronic, popular and interesting...
+Wakeman plays more keyboards than most people know exist."